yoyogias/botframework-sdk/specs/transcript/transcript.md

 The .transcript format is JSON and allows emitters to choose whether to generate a flat array of activities or a complex object containing a flat array.
 This choice allows for both efficiency and extensibility.

 `T2100`: Valid .transcript files MUST be a serialized JSON entity.
-That entity MUST be either a flat array of activies or a complex object containing a `transcript` field.
+That entity MUST be either a flat array of activities or a complex object containing a `transcript` field.

 `T2101`: Processors MUST support both the array- and the object-based serialization described in `T2100`.